lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/01_tell_me_about_yourself.md

 While I worked at the lab, the community college offered me an instructor position to teach some courses for the water technician diploma program.
 I had opportunities to teach what I practiced in lab, and experience of regulatory compliance I gained.

-I accepted a job offer as a chemist in the lab at AECL in 2009.
-We primarily provided testing for environmental monitoring and regulatory compliance.
-Parameters include volatile organic compounds, metals, mercury, anions, pH, COD, BOD, ammonia, and radioactivity (gross beta).

-experience with sample preparation of biota samples.

-two environmental labs.

-mention liquid scintillation counter

-Due to the unionized environment, my responsibility on instrumentation was limited to method development and validation.
-I developed and validated GC-MS with headspace for volatile organic compounds.
-I helped to streamline data processing, and implement a balance interface program.
-As a result, we were able to do multitasks without being stressful; and we facilitated accurate data with rapid turn-around-time.
+I accepted a job offer as a chemist in the Analytical Science Branch (ASB) at AECL in 2009.
+My first work was re-commissioning of GC/MS, my last work was oversight of the lab operation.
+In between, 1) I supported the continual improvement in quality assurance and quality control; 2) assisted in the troubleshooting of instrumentation; 3) acted on audit; 4) administrated LIMS; 5) reviewed and authorized certificate of analysis; 6) streamlined data processing and implemented a balance interface program; 7) commissioned a portable liquid scintillation counter.

-The job at AECL was done in 2016 due to business change.
+The job at AECL was done in 2016.
 One thing that I did not have a chance to do at AECL was how to do proactive instrument maintenance so that the lab can reduce instrument down-time.
 I figured it out during the layoff time while I learned R.  While I accepted a job offer as a lab scientist at LifeLabs in 2021, I quickly implemented tools in practice.
 Moreover, I conducted troubleshooting of sample preparation for the assay of steroid profile in urine.
 Although MLT jobs are unionized, scientists are allowed to do routine works, I performed experiments, from sample preparation, through the instrumentation, and to the data interpretation.
 The job was done due to the supply shortage of enzyme and loss money of the assay.

 While I am looking for an opportunity to return to work, I developed a troubleshooting logbook prototype based on my experience at LifeLabs to manage the troubleshooting records.

-As a person, I take my job seriously.
-I put my best efforts to the job as if I work for myself.
-As a result, I built the reputation of commitment to team success.
+I have been working in the laboratory setting for 15 years.
+I developed variety of skills, including wet chemistry analysis, data analysis, quality control and quality assurance.
+It seems that I could help with